DS-100/sp24-grad/gradproject.md

 - `conversation_a`: The conversation between the user and `model_a`.
 - `conversation_b`: The conversation between the user and `model_b`.

-There are two axuliary dataset that you can use to help with your analysis:
+There are two auxiliary datasets that you can use to help with your analysis:

-- `./chatbot-arena-prompts-embeddings.npy` contains the 256 dimensional text embeddings for each of the human question.
+- `./chatbot-arena-prompts-embeddings.npy` contains the 256-dimensional text embeddings for each of the human questions.
 The embeddings are generated using OpenAI's `text-embedding` model.
-We will explain what is embedding and how can you use them later in this notebook.
-It has shape (25322, 256) and have dtype('float32').
+We will explain what embeddings are and how can you use them later in this notebook.
+It has a shape (25322, 256) and has dtype('float32').
 - `./chatbot-arena-gpt3-scores.jsonl.gz` ([example row](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-example-aux-row-json)) contains labels for the dataset you can use for later modeling tasks.
 It has the following fields:
   - `question_id`: The unique identifier for the question, as seen in `./chatbot-arena-conversations.jsonl.gz`.
   - `prompt`: The extracted human question.
 This is equivalent to the first message in `conversation_a` and `conversation_b` in `./chatbot-arena-conversations.jsonl.gz`.
   - `openai_scores_raw_choices_nested`: The response from OpenAI GPT 3.5 model (see later for the prompt).
-It contains the evaluated topic model, reason for a hardness score from 1 to 10, and the value.
+It contains the evaluated topic model, the reason for a hardness score from 1 to 10, and the value.
 For each prompt, we have 3 responses.
 We extracted the fields into the following columns.
   - `topic_modeling_1`, `topic_modeling_2`, `topic_modeling_3`: The topic modeling for the first, second, and third response.
 Each topic should have two words.
   - `score_reason_1`, `score_reason_2`, `score_reason_3`: The reason for the hardness score for the first, second, and third response.
   - `score_value_1`, `score_value_2`, `score_value_3`: The hardness score for the first, second, and third response.

 We used [this prompt](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-prompt-md) to generate the responses.
-You are welcomed to generate your own ground truth data.
+You are welcome to generate your own ground truth data.
 You can generate your own embeddings following [guide here](https://gist.github.com/simon-mo/25c5d532bccc7f28b404cffdfe719e6e#file-using-your-own-embeddings-md).

-#### Project Tasks

-Your tasks will be open ended and feel free to explore the data as you see fit.
-Overall, you should aim to perform all of the following tasks.
-We included example questions to consider, but you are expected to come up with your own questions to answer.

-At a high level, we expect the following tasks can be discussed in your project proposal.

-##### EDA Tasks
+#### Exploratory Data Analysis
-For EDA task, we expect plots and story telling.
+For the EDA tasks, we expect plots and storytelling.
 Tell us more about the data.
 What do you see in the data?
-Come up with questions and answer about them.
-For example, what are the win-rate of GPT4?
+Come up with questions and answers about them.
+For example, what is the win rate of GPT4?
 What are the most common topics?
 Do different judges have different preferences?
 What are the most common topics?
 What are the most common reasons for a question being hard?

-##### Modeling Tasks
-Perform some modeling tasks given our ground truth labels.
-Can you train a logistic regression model to predict the winner given embeddings?
-How about a K-means clustering model to cluster the questions?
-Can you use linear regression to predict the hardness score?

-For modeling tasks, we expect you to demostrate how the well model works and how to evaluate them.
-You should justify the choice of model and the evaluation metrics.
-You should also discuss the limitations of the model and how to improve them.

-##### Analysis Tasks
-By leveraging the question embeddings, can we find similar questions?
-How "repeated" is the questions in the dataset?
-Can you reproduce the Elo score rating for the chatbots and come up with a better ranking?
-How can we make sense of the data overall.

-#### Concrete End to End Tasks
+#### Project Tasks

-Concretely, you should perform the following baseline set of tasks from EDA, to modeling, to analysis.
+Now, we aim to better understand the different chatbot models!
+Please complete the following tasks: Task A and Task B. We have included example questions to consider, but you are expected to come up with your own questions to answer.

-##### Task A: Modeling Winning Model
+#### *Task A: Modeling the Winning Model*
-Given a prompt, can we predict which model's response will win user vote?
-You can start by analyzing the length, textual feature, and embeddings of the prompt.
+Given a prompt, can we predict which model's response will win the user vote?
+You can start by analyzing the length, textual features, and embeddings of the prompt.
 You should also explore the difference in output of the different models.
-For modeling, you can use logistic regression to perform single class classification (does OpenAI model win or lose) or multi-class classification (which exact model wins).
+For modeling, you can use logistic regression to perform binary classification (does OpenAI model win or lose) or multi-class classification (which exact model wins).
 You should also evaluate the model using appropriate metrics.

-One hint would be utilize topic modeling data by first clustering prompt given their embeddings, then for each cluster, train a model to predict the winner.
-Also feel free to use the hardness score to help with the prediction.
+One hint would be to utilize topic modeling data by first clustering prompts given their embeddings, then for each cluster, train a model to predict the winner.
+Also, feel free to use the hardness score to help with the prediction.

-##### Task B: Hardness Prediction
+#### *Task B: Hardness Prediction*
 While we provide the hardness score generated by GPT3.5, can you explore whether such scoring is useful and valid?
 For hardness score, we want it to be an integer value from 1 to 10.
 For example, if a prompt's score is 1, we expect the weak model to be able to answer the question.
 If the score is 10, we expect the question to be hard, maybe only GPT4 can answer it.

 You can start by analyzing the embeddings and the topic modeling data.
 You can then use linear regression to predict the hardness score, using existing or new features.

 You should also evaluate the model using appropriate metrics.
-One challenging aspect here is that the output score should be integer value, while linear regression output in continous space.
+One challenging aspect here is that the output score should be integer value, while linear regression output in continuous space.

 #### Getting Started

-To get started, we provide a notebook [`nlp-chatbot-starter.ipynb`](https://github.com/DS-100/sp24-dev/blob/main/proj_final/nlp-chatbot-analysis/nlp-chatbot-starter.ipynb) that demostrate how to load and inspect the data.
+To get started, we provide a notebook [`nlp-chatbot-starter.ipynb`](https://github.com/DS-100/sp24-dev/blob/main/proj_final/nlp-chatbot-analysis/nlp-chatbot-starter.ipynb) that demonstrate how to load and inspect the data.

+Additionally, here are some example questions about the project that you are welcome to explore.

+> Modeling: Perform some modeling tasks given our ground truth labels.
+Can you train a logistic regression model to predict the winner-given embeddings?
+How about a K-means clustering model to cluster the questions?
+Can you use linear regression to predict the hardness score?
+We expect you to demonstrate how the well model works and how to evaluate them.
+You should justify the choice of model and the evaluation metrics.
+You should also discuss the limitations of the model and how to improve them.

+> Analysis: By leveraging the question embeddings, can we find similar questions?
+How repeated are the questions in the dataset?
+Can you reproduce the Elo score rating for the chatbots and come up with a better ranking?
+How can we make sense of the data overall?

 #### Resources

 - [Joey's EDA and Elo rating modeling](https://colab.research.google.com/drive/1KdwokPjirkTmpO_P1WByFNFiqxWQquwH) is a great resource to get started with the EDA.
-Note that (1) the plot is made with plotly, we recommend you to reproduce the plot with matplotlib or seaborn, and (2) the Elo rating is a good modeling task to reproduce but we expect you to do more than just that (for example, demostrate how Elo rating works and how to calculate it in your report).
+Note that (1) the plot is made with Plotly, we recommend you to reproduce the plot with Matplotlib or Seaborn, and (2) the Elo rating is a good modeling task to reproduce but we expect you to do more than just that (for example, demonstrate how Elo rating works and how to calculate it in your report).

 - [An intuitive introduction to text embeddings](https://stackoverflow.blog/2023/11/09/an-intuitive-introduction-to-text-embeddings/) is a good resource to understand what is text embeddings and how to use them.

-- [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) and [Bradley-Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model) are essential to model a ranking among the pair wise comparison.
+- [Elo rating system](https://en.wikipedia.org/wiki/Elo_rating_system) and [Bradley-Terry model](https://en.wikipedia.org/wiki/Bradley%E2%80%93Terry_model) are essential to model a ranking among the pairwise comparison.

-- [Huggingface pipeline](https://huggingface.co/docs/transformers/en/main_classes/pipelines) have many implementations of common NLP task for you to use, including sentiment analysis, summarization, text classification, etc.
+- [Huggingface pipeline](https://huggingface.co/docs/transformers/en/main_classes/pipelines) has many implementations of common NLP tasks for you to use, including sentiment analysis, summarization, text classification, etc.

 - [spaCy](https://spacy.io/usage/spacy-101) is a wonderful library containing classifical NLP tasks like tokenization, lemmatization, etc.

 ## Group Formation + Research Proposal

-The first deliverable of your group project is just to form your group, choose a dataset and submit your research proposal to [this google form](https://forms.gle/DcBp3ZbM8TpTfSRD6) by 11:59 pm on 3/15.
+The first deliverable of your group project is just to form your group, choose a dataset, and submit your research proposal to [this google form](https://forms.gle/DcBp3ZbM8TpTfSRD6) by 11:59 pm on 3/15.
 Along with your research proposal, you are required to briefly explore your chosen dataset and describe it in one paragraph.
 You may form groups of 2 or 3 people with any Data 200A/200A/200S student.

 <!-- ## Checkpoint 1: EDA + Internal Peer Review